steveklabnik/blog/source/_posts/2011-12-15-marx-anarchism-and-web-standards.markdown

 and 'possessions,' which anarchists are _not_ against, but I'm just trying to demonstrate that this word 'property' is incredibly complex.

-Okay, so Proudhorn claims that 'owning the physical inputs used in factories used to produce wealth is theft.'
+Okay, so Proudhon claims that 'owning the physical inputs used in factories used to produce wealth is theft.'
 I could expand on 'theft,' but really, I think my point about density is made.
 For more on this, see [Why are anarchists against private property?](http://anarchism.pageabode.com/afaq/secB3.html).